TARGET YOUR FYC CAMPAIGN TO SHOOT'S AUDIENCE OF ABOVE & BELOW THE LINE DECISION-MAKERS!

 SHOOT is on Top of the Bottom Line and Ahead in Behind The Camera

-Of the 29 required Television Academy Peer Groups, representing specific fields of expertise within the motion picture, TV, and commercial production industry, SHOOT has been solely focused on 26 of the 29 and delivering decision-making news, back stories, and inspiration 365/24/7 without fail for 55 years.
+Of the 30 Television Academy Peer Groups, representing specific fields of expertise within the motion picture, TV, and commercial production industry, SHOOT focuses on 26 of them, delivering decision-making news, back stories, and inspiration 365/24/7 for the last 56 years.

 Motion & Title Design